How to Convert HTML to EXE in 5 Minutes (2026 Guide)

 Once Nativefier is finished, you can clean up.

 That’s it!
+You have successfully converted your html to exe file.
 You now have a working, standalone Windows application created from your HTML project.

 Pro Tip: Add a Custom Icon